 When it comes to hives, there are 3 common types to consider: top bar hives, Warré, and Langstroth.
-The components of each type may vary a bit, but they primarily consist of boxes to house the colony and frames to raise brood and store food.
+The components of each type may vary a bit, but they primarily consist of boxes to house the colony and frames (or bars) to hold wax comb where honey bees raise brood and store food.

 We recommend you go with Langstroth hives.
 They are the most common, making supplies and advice from other beekeepers the easiest to get.

 See our article Best Type Of Beehive For Beginners (And Why) for more information on selecting a hive.

 Get a stand or platform that will keep your hives up off the ground, keeping them dry.

 If you live in a warm climate, a simple wooden pallet, which you can probably get for free, may be adequate.
 Here in the northeast, we keep hives about 18 inches off the ground, so they don’t get buried in heavy snow.
 Cinder blocks and lumber work fine and are relatively inexpensive.
 However, you can buy specially designed hive stands like the ones below.